-Conversations across the Diaspora
+Conversations Across the Diaspora with Tatyana Ali

 A new interactive series brings you eclectic conversations from across the African diaspora.
 Join author and host Sarah Ladipo Manyika for talks with some of the most exciting voices from Berlin to Harare, from Tamale to London and New York and everywhere in between.
 We’ll introduce you to all sorts of folks—some you will know, others you may never have heard of, but never the usual suspects talking about the usual topics.
 We’ll be speaking with everyone from actors to poets, scholars, athletes, entrepreneurs, architects, artists and many more.
 Come join us!

 This month author and host Sarah Ladipo Manyika in conversation with Actor & Singer Tatyana Ali.
 After you register you will receive information to join via zoom on August 28th at 12 noon (Pacific Daylight Time), 8pm (UK).